How blockchains work

-- Invest Diva’s Premium Investing Group: If you’re looking for a less crowded and more investment/trading-focused place to get support, you can join our investment group (and chat directly with me as a perk too).
+- Invest Diva’s Premium Investing Group: If you’re looking for a less crowded and more investment and trading-focused place to get support, you can join our investment group (and chat directly with me as a perk, too).

 On the flip side, many scammers also target these kinds of platforms to advertise and lure members into trouble.
 Keep your wits about you.